-Waystone Explores Negatively Correlated Strategies
+Waystone Explores Negatively Correlated Strategies for Risk Management

 On 23 March 2020, the MSCI was down nearly 32% on the year, only to finish up just under 16%.
 It’s easy to forget that this was the shortest bear market on record and the recovery, spurred on by record government stimulus, should not be considered the likely outcome of the next sell-off, stressing the importance of a well-diversified portfolio.

 A key area of diversification is an allocation to an uncorrelated alternative strategy.
 Whilst some uncorrelated strategies proved their role in the March sell-off, others disappointed investors, failing to hold up as volatility spiked.
 Given this, we have seen increasing interest in strategies that would explicitly target negative correlation, to play a more direct risk mitigation role in portfolios allowing investors to maintain risk-on exposures but with a higher probability of success during the next crisis.

 At Waystone, we have observed how investors have struggled to incorporate negatively correlated strategies into their portfolios.
 This has led us to search for a solution to the problems addressed below, to find a negatively correlated strategy albeit with a through-cycle positive expected return: Contra.

 Many of these had impressive returns in March 2020 but the primary concern is that they need to be timed well, which comes with many challenges.
 The issues that tail risk strategies present are negative expected return and consistent delivery in negative markets, as highlighted in the below tables and in the statistics for the CBOE Eurekahedge Tail Risk Hedge Fund index (since inception, January 2008).

 |Median Rolling 12-Month Return||-7.41%|